JCastoro/CS532_hw1/README.md

 # CS532_hw1
-Programs illustrating the difference data locality has on matrix manipulation
+Programs illustrating the difference data locality has on matrix manipulation.
+*Testing git push*